syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 * Resource view support.
 * Days count support in timeslot views.
 * Month view navigation direction support.
-* Command support for Tapped, Double Tapped, Long Pressed and VisibleDatesChanged.
+* Command support for Tapped, DoubleTapped, LongPressed and ViewChanged events.
 * Support to change text color for each scheduler appointment.
 * Suspend and resume for appointment update.
 * Appointment Drag and Drop.